 The exhibition is made possible by The Andy Warhol Foundation for the Visual Arts and by MoMA’s Wallis Annenberg Fund for Innovation in Contemporary Art through the Annenberg Foundation.

-Major support is provided by The Modern Women’s Fund and by Lonti Ebers.
+Major support is provided by The Modern Women’s Fund, Lonti Ebers, Dorothy Lichtenstein and Virginia Dwan.

 Additional funding is provided by The Contemporary Arts Council of The Museum of Modern Art, The Junior Associates of The Museum of Modern Art, and the MoMA Annual Exhibition Fund.